Separation - the Facts

 • It can help couples know where each other stands if a formal arrangement is in place.

-• Legal Separation can ensure couples formally agree that they no longer live together.
+• Legal separation can ensure couples formally agree that they no longer live together.

 • You can agree that your relationship is over, even though you’re still legally married.
 This is useful for couples who do not believe in divorce, i.e., because of a religion.